Posted on 5/2/2018 in Web Development

 Now, count up each of those variants and then multiply them by each other.
 Some quick work on a calculator will show you how quickly, and exponentially, the number of possible test cases grows for even a relatively simple website.
-And remember that the functionality of your site itself needs to be tested, too, regardless of the end user variants.
+And remember that the functionality of your site itself needs to be tested, too, regardless of the end-user variants.
 Consider how many combinations of interactions, user flows and input data exist for even a relatively simple web form.
 And multiply.
 So, if testing every possible variant is an unreasonable expectation, which variants and combinations should be tested?
-Thinking about Quality Assurance this way helps us start to put a box around “just works”.
+Thinking about your website's Quality Assurance this way helps us start to put a box around “just works”.

-The remainder of this post discusses high level strategies employed by web development teams to test your site and tips to determine whether they’re appropriate for your project.
+The remainder of this post discusses high-level strategies employed by web development teams to test your site and tips to determine whether they’re appropriate for your project.

-Smoke testing is typically budgeted as a percentage of project cost.
+Smoke testing is typically budgeted as a percentage of the project cost.
 If a project includes 100 hours of development, we might allocate anywhere between 10% and 25% additional for smoke testing if more formal testing is not called for.